Detecting practically significant dependencies in metric spaces via distance correlations: Abstract

 \section{Abstract}

-In this paper we take a different look on the problem of testing the independence of two infinite dimensional random variables using the distance correlation.
-Instead of testing if the distance correlation vanishes exactly, we are interested in the (null)-hypothesis that it does not exceed a certain threshold.
-Our formulation of the testing problem is motivated by the observation that in many cases it is more reasonable to test for a practically significant dependency since it is rare that a null hypothesis of perfect independence is exactly satisfied.
-This point of view also reflects statistical practice, where one often classifies the strength of the association in categories such as ``small'', ``medium'' and ``large'' and the precise definitions depend on the specific application.
+We take a different look at the problem of testing the independence of two metric-space-valued random variables using the distance correlation.
+Instead of testing if the distance correlation vanishes exactly, we are interested in the hypothesis that it does not exceed a certain threshold.
+Our testing problem is motivated by the observation that in many cases it is more reasonable to test for a practically significant dependency since it is rare that a hypothesis of perfect independence is exactly satisfied.
+This point of view also reflects statistical practice, where one often classifies the strength of the association in categories such as `small', `medium' and `large' and the precise definitions depend on the specific application.
+To address these problems we develop a pivotal test for the hypothesis that the distance correlation between two random variables does not exceed a pre-specified threshold $\Delta$.
+We also determine a minimum value $\hat \Delta_\alpha$ from the data such that the hypothesis is rejected for all $\Delta \leq \hat \Delta_\alpha$ at controlled type I error $\alpha$.
+This quantity can be interpreted as a measure of evidence against the hypothesis that the distance correlation is less or equal than $\Delta$.
+The new test is applicable to processes taking values in separable metric spaces of strong negative type, covering Euclidean as well as functional data.
+We do not assume independent observations, and instead prove our results for absolutely regular sample generating processes, which includes many time series such as ARMA and GARCH models.
+Our approach is based on a new functional limit theorem for the sequential distance correlation process, and can also be used to construct confidence intervals for the distance correlation without the need for resampling. \\[5mm] \textbf{MSC2020 Classification:} 62G10; 62G15; 60F17.\\ \textbf{Keywords and phrases:} Relevant Hypotheses; Distance Covariance; Distance Correlation; Self-Normalisation; Tests for Independence.